 West Kowloon Cultural District:

 The West Kowloon Cultural District (WKCD) project involves the development of a prime waterfront site of about 40 ha, located at the southern tip of West Kowloon Reclamation, into a world class integrated arts and cultural district.
-The Xiqu Centre and Freespace have been opened in January and June 2019 respectively.
-The WKCD Authority targets to complete the remaining batches 1 and 2 core arts and cultural facilities (including M+ and Lyric Theatre Complex) in phases by 2023.
-In parallel, CEDD is collaborating with the WKCD Authority to implement the integrated basement and the public infrastructure works, which are essential for the WKCD development in stages.
+The Xiqu Centre, Freespace, M+ and Hong Kong Palace Museum were opened in January 2019, June 2019, November 2021 and July 2022 respectively.
+CEDD is collaborating with the WKCD Authority to implement the integrated basement and public infrastructure works, which are essential for the WKCD development in stages.
+In the past few years, we completed the integrated basement of M+ and Lyric Theatre Complex, Museum Drive, MTR Austin Station pedestrian linkage system and Artist Square Bridge etc. The remaining integrated basement and Southern Landing Facility commenced construction in August 2020 and September 2022 for substantial completion in phase in 2028/29 and 2025 respectively.
+We are planning for the implementation of the public infrastructure works near the toll plaza of the Western Harbour Crossing to support the future development of WKCD thereat.

 Provision of Infrastructure